kobyyoshida/Programming-Languages-Blog/Blog-7.md

 Hoare Triple

 A Hoare Triple is the main component of Hoare Logic.
-A triple describes how code execution changes the state of the computation.
+A triple describes how execution changes the state of a computation.

 Example